Today's History Trivia for January 8

 1941 Graham Chapman d.
 1989 British comedian.
 TV: Monte Python's Flying Circus.

-1937 Shirley Bassey singer, recorded title songs for Goldfinger, Diamonds Are Forever, and Moonraker.
+1937 Shirley Bassey Welsh singer.
+She recorded title songs for James Bond films Goldfinger, Diamonds Are Forever, and Moonraker.
+She was the first Welsh person to have a No. 1 single (1959, As I Love You).

 1933 Charles Osgood (Charles Osgood Wood III), American broadcast journalist.